Andyterrify/another-upload-server/README.md

+> This project is under development with no release date.
+Both of us don't have a lot of free time.
+We're both fed up with how bad all other ShareX upload servers are so we decided to make out own.
+If you're interested in this, please come back at a later date.
+Thank you

 # Yet another ShareX upload server

 Full-featured upload server for applications such as ShareX, supporting images, text, files & short urls.